drakkan/sftpgo/README.md

 - Web based interface to easily manage users and connections.
 - Easy migration from Linux system user accounts.
 - Portable mode: a convenient way to share a single directory on demand.
-- Configuration is a your choice: JSON, TOML, YAML, HCL, envfile are supported.
+- Configuration format is at your choice: JSON, TOML, YAML, HCL, envfile are supported.
 - Log files are accurate and they are saved in the easily parsable JSON format.

 ## Platforms

 SFTPGo is developed and tested on Linux.
 After each commit the code is automatically built and tested on Linux and macOS using Travis CI.
-Regularly the test cases are manually executed and pass on Windows.
+The test cases are regularly manually executed and passed on Windows.
 Other UNIX variants such as *BSD should work too.

 ## Requirements